joshgaber/NovaUnit/README.md

 }
 ```

-Currently, there are three traits: `NovaActionTest`, `NovaLensTest` and `NovaResourceTest`.
-To test these components, invoke the respective test class (ie. `novaAction` for Actions).

 Once you've created the mock with the initial test class, you can begin testing different aspect of the component:

 ```php